lusaxweb/vuesax/docs/components/switch.md

 ## Text

-You can add a descriptive text with the slot `on` and `off` you can also join the text with the icons.
+You can add a descriptive text with the slot `on` or `off`.
+You can also join the text with the icons.

 <vuecode md>
 <div slot="demo">